24/7 Plumbing Emergency Hotline Call 1300 721 996

 Sulphur-reducing bacteria get their energy by feeding on the sulphates found in your water, which eventually turns into hydrogen sulphide gas, aka, rotten egg smell.
 If your water supply has a high amount of this bacteria, it could explain the smell.

-Most water that leads to Australian homes has chemicals added for purification and health purposes, one of which is a small amount of chlorine that kills the bacteria that causes odour.
-However, the chlorine residual may be too low, particularly if your house is in an area far from the water treatment plant where the chlorine is first introduced.
+Most water that reaches Australian homes has chemicals added for purification and health purposes, one of which is a small amount of chlorine that kills bacteria that cause odour.
+However, the chlorine residual may be too low, particularly if your house is far from the water treatment plant where chlorine is first introduced.

 Keep bad water smells at bay